aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 ## Build Docker images

 The base image Dockerfile can be found in the [base](base/) folder.
-In the backend pipeline modeled in the "[pipelines](../pipelines/)" folder, the base image is built in one "base image" pipeline, which triggers another pipeline for the main application.
+In the example pipelines modeled in the "[pipelines](../pipelines/)" folder, the base image is built in one "base image" pipeline, which triggers another pipeline for the main application.
 In the main application pipeline, the base image URI is replaced in the main Dockerfile with the latest base image that triggered the pipeline.

 Locally, it can be built with the following commands.
 Follow the "push commands" instructions in the ECR console to push them into the ECR repository.